• Skip to primary navigation

 Capital Gains Tax (CGT) is payable when you sell a rental home.
 This can be a hefty tax bill.

 CGT is usually not payable on your family home.
-HOWEVER, if you rent out your family home (or a part of it), even just a room on Airbnb, suddenly your family home is viewed differently by the ATO; when you sell it, you may face an ATO tax bill for CGT.
+HOWEVER, if you rent out your family home (or a part of it), even just a room on Airbnb, suddenly your family home is viewed differently by the ATO.
+When you sell it, you may face an ATO tax bill for CGT.

 The income you make from Airbnb will usually outweigh the later effect of CGT, but not always.
 It’s something you need to consider carefully.